 You can keep informed and up to date with all our upcoming online lectures, one day conferences, new online educational resources and any DIP updates by joining our mailing list.

-Radiology Across Borders Is delighted to be partnering with Diagnostic Imaging Pathways (DIP).
+Radiology Across Borders is delighted to be partnering with Diagnostic Imaging Pathways (DIP).

-DIP is an online suite of evidence-based and consensus-based imaging guidelines and an educational tool, developed in Western Australia with the aim guiding the appropriate choice of diagnostic imaging in clinical situations.
-It has established itself as a excellent portal for clinical decision making in radiology and we are delighted to be able to make this resource available to all our recipient nations through the RAB platform as well.
+DIP is an online suite of evidence-based and consensus-based imaging guidelines and an educational tool, developed in Western Australia with the aim of guiding the appropriate choice of diagnostic imaging in clinical situations.
+It has established itself as an excellent portal for clinical decision making in radiology and we are delighted to be able to make this resource available to all our recipient nations through the RAB platform as well.

-A special thank you to the founder Professor Richard Mendelson and chief editor dr Ravinder Dhillon for making this partnership a reality.
+A special thank you to the founder Professor Richard Mendelson and Chief Editor Dr Ravinder Dhillon for making this partnership a reality.

 ‘Diagnostic Imaging Pathways’ is an online suite of evidence-based and consensus -based imaging guidelines and an educational tool, developed in Western Australia with the aim of optimizing appropriate choices of diagnostic imaging (DI) in a wide variety of clinical scenarios.
 DIP is aimed at referrers to DI, imaging technologists, radiologists and medical students.

 The idea for DIP was conceived in Western Australia about 20 years ago in response to the perceived problem of inappropriate imaging.
 In the published literature and anecdotally it is apparent that up to about 30% of imaging requests are inappropriate.
 Sometimes imaging is performed when it is not indicated (a common example being for acute uncomplicated low back pain of short duration), or the wrong imaging modality or protocol is used for the presenting clinical scenario.
 In addition to this inappropriate and/or misuse of DI, there is an unquantifiable number of patients who should undergo imaging but do not.